Painting (Internal) Policy

 Major painting includes surface preparation, sanding, applying undercoats or any other activities affecting the integrity of the surface.

 Major internal painting of DCJ Housing properties should only be undertaken by qualified tradespeople who are licensed to ensure that the work meets the relevant standards.
 The skilled tradespeople are also trained to deal with any hazardous building materials and to ensure that Occupational Health and Safety Guidelines are met.
 The tradespeople will ensure that any intumescent paint (a special paint that helps prevent the spread of fire) remains intact.

 In some circumstances, tenants may be given approval to paint the walls in a decorative coat.

-This policy applies to all tenants living in dwellings owned by FACS Housing, including tenants of the Aboriginal Housing Office.
+This policy applies to all tenants living in dwellings owned by DCJ Housing, including tenants of the Aboriginal Housing Office.
 Tenant painting of Headleased properties is not allowed.